deepgram/deepgram-twilio-streaming-voice-agent/README.md

 You can setup your environment to run the demo by using the CLI.

 ## Configure using the UI
+1. Install ngrok and sign up for a ngrok account
+If on MacOS:
+`brew install ngrok/ngrok/ngrok`

+If on Windows/Linux:
+Follow instructions on ngrok's site: https://ngrok.com/docs/getting-started/

+2. Sign up for a ngrok account
+- If you haven't already, sign up for an ngrok account: https://dashboard.ngrok.com/get-started/setup/macos
+- Copy your ngrok authtoken from your ngrok dashboard: https://dashboard.ngrok.com/get-started/your-authtoken
+- Run the following command in your terminal to install the authtoken and connect the ngrok agent to your account.
+`ngrok config add-authtoken <TOKEN>`

 Make sure ngrok is running so the url does not change:
 * Purchase a number